 - (a) Forcing a person into marriage is a crime in England and Wales.
 A forced marriage is one entered into without the full and free consent of one or both parties and where violence, threats or any other form or coercion is used to cause a person to enter into a marriage.
+A forced marriage can be any marriage for those under 18 who may be judged as unable to consent.
 Threats can be physical or emotional and psychological.
 Honour-based abuse can be a trigger for a forced marriage.
 A lack of full and free consent can be where a person does not consent or where they cannot consent (if they have learning disabilities, for example).
-Nevertheless, some communities use religion and culture as a way to coerce a person into marriage. - (b) Guidance on the warning signs that forced marriage may be about to take place, or may have already taken place, can be found on pages 13-14 of the Multi-agency guidelines: handling case of forced marriage (HM Government, June 2014). - (c) Staff should speak to the DSL if they have any concerns.
+Nevertheless, some communities use religion and culture as a way to coerce a person into marriage. - (b) Guidance on the warning signs that forced marriage may be about to take place, or may have already taken place, can be found on pages 13-14 of the Multi-agency guidelines: handling case of forced marriage (HM Government, June 2014).

+(c) Staff should speak to the DSL if they have any concerns.
 Pages 32-36 of the Multi-agency guidelines: handling case of forced marriage focus on the role of schools in detecting and reporting forced marriage and the Forced Marriage Unit can be contacted on 020 7008 0151 or fmu@fco.gov.uk for advice and information.